poppindouble/lock-free/lock_free.md

 Thread 1 does the following:

 1. Store x
-2. fence(SeqCst)
+2. compiler_fence(SeqCst)
 3. Load y

 Thread 2 does the following:

 1. Store y
-2. fence(SeqCst)
+2. compiler_fence(SeqCst)
 2. Load x

 If the Rust document is correct, think this `fence(SeqCst)` in this way, it is a ***two-way barrier*** for compiler, which means, all the `Store` instructions and the `Load` instructions ***before*** this fence, stays before it, all the `Store` instructions and the `Load` instructions ***after*** this fence stays after it, and most importantly, ***in the context of the code's order your `.rs` file.*** Well, I didn't mention any thing regarding to the order of all the `Store` instructions and the `Load` instructions ***before or after*** this fence. :)

-Even with the compiler fence, we are still getting this wired behavior, so my assumption is that this is actually a proof that our CPU(hardware) is reordering our assembly code.
+Even with the compiler fence, we are still getting this strange behavior, so my assumption is that this is actually a proof that our CPU(hardware) is reordering our assembly code.

+Crazy!
+Isn't it?
+Programmers are writing code with a logic behind, and logic is formed by the order of each piece of code you write, if the code's order in your `.rs` file doesn't hold, I am gonna panic!(literally panic, not the Rust code :)).

+However, CPU and compiler do give you some guarantees regarding reordering, quoted from (this)[https://preshing.com/20120625/memory-ordering-at-compile-time/]

+> Thou shalt not modify the behavior of a single-threaded program.

+What does it mean?

+let's say I have a single threaded program like this:

+1. Store x
+2. Store y

+the execution result will be the same as this one:

+1. Store y
+2. Store x

+That's just a simple example of compiler reordering.

+So, if you are writing single thread program, don't worry about it, you are good.
+If you are like me, enjoy the research of multi-threading "strange" behavior, then even though the behavior of a single-threaded program is hold(like above), the ***combination*** of multi single-threaded program might give you some unexpected result like above.
+That's the meaning of the above statement.

+### MESI with Source Control

 ## Atomic